mahavedalla/mahavedalla/docs/questions/sangha/whether-the-sangha-is-more-worthy-of-homage-than-the-buddha.md

 Draft: true
 ---

-# Whether the Saṇgha is more worthy of homage than the Buddha?
+# Whether the Saṅgha is more worthy of homage than the Buddha?

 ## Bibliography